NeVerTools/pyNeVer/README.md

 * __Pedro Henrique Simão Achete__ - Command-line interface and convolutional linearization
 * __Karim Pedemonte__ - Design and refactoring

+To contribute to this project, start by looking at the [CONTRIBUTING](CONTRIBUTING.md) file!

 Publications
 ----------------------